 - Teufel: Radio 3sixty (2019)

 - Some models from: Auna, Technisat, Revo, Pinell, Como Audio

-Some models use a separate port (2244) for API access, this can be verified by visiting http://[host]:[port]/device.
+The integration supports automatic discovery of your Internet Radio.
+If you need to set up the device manually, please provide the device IP-address.
+Some models use a separate port (2244) for API access, this can be verified by visiting

 In case your device (friendly name) is called badezimmer, an example automation can look something like this:

 # Example configuration.yaml automation alias: "Bathroom Motion Detected" trigger: platform: state entity_id: binary_sensor.motion_sensor_166d0001171111 from: "off" to: "on" action: service: media_player.turn_on target: entity_id: "media_player.badezimmer"